 Roll in powdered sugar

 Herbes de Provence This is a traditional seasoning widely used in Mediterranean cooking.
+There are many different versions of this recipe, so this is just one suggestion.
+I vary my recipe depending on how much of different herbs I have on hand.
 Use it to season lamb or poultry, in a honey glaze for pork or roasted turkey, and with roasted onions, garlic, and other root vegetables.
 I love sprinkling it on roasted potatoes.

 for Batch (2 quarts) LavenderHerbedSeasoned Popcorn